DanM66/amazon-aquifer-proxy/docs/stakeholder/narrative.md

 ## Summary

-This workflow offers a defensible, Amazon‑appropriate approach to monitoring subsurface water change.
+This workflow offers a defensible, Amazon-appropriate approach to monitoring subsurface water change.
 By combining GRACE, GLDAS, and conservative masking with robust statistical methods, it provides a clear picture of where deeper water storage is stable, improving, or declining.
-It is designed to support decision‑makers, researchers, and environmental managers who need reliable, basin‑scale indicators of hydrological change.
+It is designed to support decision-makers, researchers, and environmental managers who need reliable, basin-scale indicators of hydrological change.